 In September of 2011, Logan County and the City of Sterling formed a partnership dedicated to providing Emergency Medical Services excellence through the Sterling Fire Department.
 The fire department has responded by adding additional equipment and personnel to manage the additional call volume and patient transport responsibilities.

-The Sterling Fire Department recently has added five (5) Medic Units or ambulances to its fleet to proudly provide Emergency Medical Services within the city of Sterling and Logan County.
+The Sterling Fire Department recently has added five (5) Medic Units or ambulances to its fleet to proudly provide Emergency Medical Services within the City of Sterling and Logan County.
 Our fleet of Medic Units consists of a 2011 Ford F450, 2009 International 4300, a 2002 Ford E350, a 2001 Ford E450, and a 1998 Ford E450.
 Also, the fire department has hired six (6) additional firefighters with a wide variety of experience and education to complement the department.
-In total there are twenty-two (22) career firefighters, fifteen (15) volunteer firefighters and a part-time secretary.
+In total there are twenty-two (22) career firefighters, fifteen (15) volunteer firefighters and a full-time secretary.
 The three (3) shifts are staffed with seven (7) career personnel and five (5) volunteers assigned to each.
 Of the career firefighters on each shift, (3) are Advanced Life Support (ALS) certified and four (4) are Basic Life Support (BLS) certified.
 The volunteers are a combination of ALS and BLS providers that are honored to aid our community.

 Each Medic Unit will respond with a minimum one (1) ALS firefighter and one (1) BLS firefighter aboard and up to four (4) additional personnel may be dispatched if necessary.
 Firefighters strive to be en route to calls within thirty (30) seconds of being dispatched and arrive on scene of the majority of calls within four (4) minutes of being dispatched.